btrettel/flt/to-do.md

 - compiler_tests.f90: Tests for intrinsics used in these libraries.
     - How can I identify all the intrinsics used here?
     - accuracy of important intrinsics
-- ga.f90: Module for derivative-free optimization of `real`s with a genetic algorithm.
-    - Make ga.f90 use rngmod.f90.
-    - herrera_tackling_1998
-    - Have multiple outputs.
-        - `chromo%f`
-        - `chromo%f_set`
-        - `chromo%out(:)` (for non-objective function outputs that may be of interest)
 - debugtype.f90: Module which implements a derived type to replace `real` with the following debugging capabilities:
     - Monte Carlo sensitivity analysis on floating point operations to help identify expressions contributing to floating point inaccuracy.
 This allows to find operations with inaccuracy worse than a threshold, rather than finding *all* inexact floating-point operations as tools like gfortran's `ffpe-trap=inexact` do.
 The latter approach leads to too many reported problems.
 Prioritizing floating-point errors by their magnitude makes sense.
         - parker_monte_1997-1